Lim Young-woong: Philanthropy

 On March 8, 2022, Lim donated million to the Fruit of Love Social Welfare Community Chest to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.
 On March 11, it was confirmed that Lim donated million for the February Good Han Star singing competition. to children with pediatric leukemia.
 On June 9, Lim donated million prize money from the May Song competition in Good Han Star to support emergency medical expenses for childhood cancer patients, leukemia and it is rare that incurable sickness.
 On August 8, Lim donated million for the July Good Han Star singing competition, to the Emotional Support Program for Children with Pediatric Leukemia and their Families.
 On September 1, Lim donated million for the August Good Han Star singing competition, to the Emotional Support Program for Children with Pediatric Leukemia and their Families.
 In October, Lim donated million as prize money from the Good Han Star Singer Competition to patients with childhood cancer deficiencies, leukemia and incurable diseases.
 On November 4, Lim donated million in Sunhan Star Gawangjeon's prize money in October to support the emotional support of children with pediatric cancer, leukemia, and incurable diseases.
 On December 23, Lim donated million on behalf of the 'Heroic Age' fandom via The Fruit of Love Social Welfare Community Chest.

 In January 2023, Lim donated a total of million from Good Star Gawangjeon to Korea Pediatric Cancer Foundation.

+Personal life

+Lim was reported in March 2025 to have fallen behind on local tax, after which Mapo District Office seized his Mecenatpolis penthouse in Hapjeong-dong in October 2024.
+The ₩5.1 billion unit, bought in September 2022, had the seizure lifted on 13 January 2025.
+Some coverage treated the arrears as a lapse in a high-earner’s tax duties.
+Fish Music said the building’s mailbox is on the third floor rather than at the entrance, that local-tax bills had gone unseen for a time, that payment was made as soon as the seizure came to light in early 2025, and that the attachment had been released.
+The agency apologised for not watching the matter more closely.

+In May 2021, Lim Young-woong was criticized after photographs surfaced showing him smoking without wearing a mask inside the DMC Digital Cube building in Mapo District, Seoul, where the TV Chosun variety show Ppong School was being filmed.
+He was subsequently fined for violating regulations related to indoor smoking.
+Later, a photograph apparently showing him smoking at the venue of a Mister Trot concert in Busan was also made public, and Haeundae District authorities imposed a fine on him retroactively.
+The incident led to criticism and controversy over his conduct, with some people online insulting him with derogatory terms such as "ignorant bastard" and "son of a bitch".